Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: DM heat exchange rate

-\emph{\underline{Millicharge DM}---} In the millicharged DM model \cite{milicharge85} the DM particle effectively carries a small electric charge $Q=\epsilon e$, where $e$ is the charge on an electron.
+In the millicharged DM model, the DM particle effectively carries a small electric charge $Q=\epsilon e$, where $e$ is the charge on an electron \cite{milicharge85}.
 Such a model naturally leads to Coulomb-like DM-gas interactions $\sigma \propto v_\textup{rel}^{-4}$.
 There are two possibilities for the origin of such DM-gas interactions: a light $U(1)$ gauge boson (hidden photon) kinematically mixed with the Standard Model photon, or DM particle carrying a tiny charge.
 Our constraints are applicable for both scenarios.

-There are two ways in which charged DM particles can interact with the Leo T galaxy and the MW clouds.
+There are two ways in which charged DM particles can interact with the Leo~T galaxy and the MW clouds.
 The first is that the DM particles interact with free electrons and ions.
-As seen in Fig. \ref{fig:LeoTobs} for Leo T, a fraction of Hydrogen is ionized even in Region-1 because of penetrating metagalactic background.
+As seen in Fig.~\ref{fig:LeoTobs} for Leo~T, a fraction of Hydrogen is ionized even in Region-1 because of penetrating metagalactic background.
 The MW cloud cores we use are at comparatively lower temperatures, so we conservatively consider that only carbon, silicon and iron in the clouds are ionized by the metagalactic background \cite{Maio07,BhooCool13}.
 The second scenario arises when the de Broglie wavelength of DM becomes smaller than the screening length of the atom.
 Charged DM can then interact with the nucleus $A$ of neutral atoms in the astrophysical systems for nuclear recoil energy $E_\textup{nr} \gtrsim 1/(2m_A a^2_0)$ because the nucleus is screened over a distance $\sim a_0$ (Bohr radius).
-For DM in Leo T interacting with the Hydrogen nucleus, this happens for $m_\chi \gtrsim 0.07$ GeV.
-The number density of neutral atoms in Leo T is enough greater than that of electrons or ions, that the dominant contribution to heat exchange by DM for $m_\chi \gtrsim 0.07$ GeV comes from neutral H and He atoms.
+For DM in Leo~T interacting with the Hydrogen nucleus, this happens for $m_\chi \gtrsim 0.07$ GeV.
+The number density of neutral atoms in Leo~T is enough greater than that of electrons or ions, that the dominant contribution to heat exchange by DM for $m_\chi \gtrsim 0.07$ GeV comes from neutral H and He atoms.
+For details on the formalism of the heat exchange rate, see Appendices~\ref{apx:cross-section} and~\ref{apx:DMheat}.